hughlilly/tongarirocinemas/README.md

 - [Node.js](https://nodejs.org/en/)
 - [npm](https://npmjs.org)

-The development dependencies are [parcel.js](http://parceljs.org) and Tailwind.
+The development dependencies are [parcel.js](http://parceljs.org), eslint, prettier, and Tailwind.
 There are no production dependencies.

 ### Installation